 - Set up whatever won't be disturbed between now and the party time tomorrow.
 This might include hanging decorations, setting the table, setting up party games, or placing buffet servers that can be filled with food just before the party.

 - Make the cake, or confirm the order with the bakery.

 - Drop off your child (or pet) with a sitter if you've prearranged this.

 - Confirm your food arrangements, including the pickup or delivery time if applicable.

 - Pick up balloons, if using, and the cake, if ordering.

-- Set up the games or other activities.
+- Set up the games and activities if you haven't yet.

 - Put out the party favors.

-- Place a sign in your yard or tie balloons to your front door... to help guests find your house.
+- Place a sign outside or tie balloons to the front door to help guests find your home.

 08 of 10